Using baby strollers in Italy: all you need to know + best buys

 All terrain strollers are a great option too

-An all terrain strollers may not come to mind as the first option for travel as they are often bigger and heavier that umbrella ones, however, they can be excellent strollers for Italy.
+An all-terrain stroller may not come to mind as the first option for travel as they are often bigger and heavier than umbrella ones, however, they can be excellent strollers for Italy.

 They are essential for hikes in nature for instance on the Dolomites and we also found them excellent in Rome and in archaeological sites like Paestum or Ostia Antica.